Cop26 wasn’t the triumph for ‘global Britain’ the PM naively hoped for | Andrew Grice

 As usual, his spin did not quite match up to reality.
 True, the Glasgow conference was a triumph of UK diplomacy; herding almost 200 countries to the same place was never going to be easy and might have eluded another host.
 The UK managed it – even if Alok Sharma, the Cop26 president, broke with protocol by allowing India and China to water down the summit’s final wording on coal from “phase out” to “phase down” without clearing it with the world’s poorer countries.

 To his credit, Sharma apologised and admitted the pulse of 1.5 degrees Celsius is “weak”.
-While hailing the deal as “historic” in a round of media interviews today, he conceded the summit was only a “fragile win”.
+While hailing the deal as “historic”, he conceded the summit was only a “fragile win”.

 The truth is that Glasgow was never likely to be the unvarnished triumph for “global Britain” Johnson naively hoped for two years ago when the UK landed the rotating Cop presidency.
 While 1.5C is just about alive, it was too soon for Johnson to suggest, as he did, that Glasgow would in time be seen as “the beginning of the end of climate change”.
 We won’t know for some years.

-His claim of success in all his four goals of “coal, cars, cash and trees” is overstated.
+“We’ve made huge progress on coal, cars, cash and trees,” Johnson has also said of Cop26, but his claim of success in all of these four goals is overstated.

 The UN’s first resolution on “coal” is genuinely a landmark moment; UK officials did not expect the c-word to survive in the final text.
+In a Sunday press conference with Sharma, Johnson said the agreement sounds “the death knell for coal power”.
 Crucially, coal will not now attract the investment needed for it to have a future.

 “Trees” can be counted as a win for Johnson: more than 130 leaders, representing more than 90 per cent of the world’s forests, pledged to end deforestation by 2030.
 (Let’s hope this time it proves more bankable than similar promises in the past.)